Rita Ora: 2014–2016: Split from Roc Nation and films

 In 2014, she had two top-five UK singles; the song "I Will Never Let You Down" which debuted at number one, and she featured on Iggy Azalea's "Black Widow" which peaked at number four in the UK, and the latter became Ora's first top ten song on the US Billboard Hot 100 chart, peaking at number three.
-The song was initially written as a last-minute addition to Katy Perry's fourth studio album, Prism (2013), but the composition finalized only after the album's release.
 The music video for the song was directed by Director X and inspired by Quentin Tarantino's epic martial arts films Kill Bill and Kill Bill 2.
 Actors Michael Madsen, Paul Sorvino, and rapper T.I. also appear in the video.
 It remains Ora's highest debut on Billboard Top 100 and the most viewed music video of hers with over 690 million views.
 On 14 December 2014, Ora performed at the 2014 telecast of Christmas in Washington, filmed at the National Building Museum.
 In February 2015, Ora featured on Charli XCX song, "Doing It", which debuted at number eight in the UK.
 In April 2014, Ora appeared alongside Korean popstar, Hyuna, in an episode of Funny or Die called "Girl, You Better Walk".

 In 2015, she played Christian Grey's sister, Mia, in the film adaptation of the best-selling novel Fifty Shades of Grey, a role she later reprised in the film's two sequels.
 Ora originally approached the production hoping to contribute to the film's soundtrack and instead was asked to audition for the role of Mia Grey by the director of the film, Sam Taylor-Johnson.
 On 22 February 2015, at the 87th Academy Awards, she performed the song "Grateful", which appears in Gina Prince-Bythewood's film, Beyond the Lights (2014).
 In December 2015, Ora filed a lawsuit against Roc Nation, seeking release from the label and citing that the contract she signed in 2008 is "unenforceable", due to California's "seven-year rule".
 The complaint stated that she's "only been permitted to release one album despite creating multiple additional records for release" and that her relationship with Roc Nation is "irrevocably damaged".
 In 2015, she was a coach on the fourth series of The Voice UK on BBC One, replacing Kylie Minogue.
 The same year, it was confirmed that Ora and BBC Radio 1 presenter, Nick Grimshaw, signed as judges for the twelfth series of The X Factor on the rival TV network, ITV, after a bidding war between The X Factor and The Voice UK.
-She hosted the BBC Radio 1's Teen Awards, alongside Grimshaw, several times (from 2013 to 2017).
+She hosted the BBC Radio 1's Teen Awards, alongside Grimshaw, five times (from 2013 to 2017).